felipeferreirasilva/MyReads/README.md

 # Contributing

 You can download, modify, and use this project whenever you want.
-But I'll most likely will not accept pull requests.
+I will not accept pull requests.

 ## Backend Server